freemantg/glum/README.md

 # 🌚 Glum - Mood Tracker

-Glum is a mood tracking application, conceptualized and crafted in Flutter.
+Glum is a mood-tracking application, conceptualized and crafted in Flutter.
 Its unique and dark-themed design lets you express and monitor your emotions through a moody and gloom-tinged interface.
-Whether it's a simple line of text or an image that defines your mood, Glum encourages you to embrace the somber and tranquil moments of your day.
+Whether it's a simple line of text or an image that defines your mood, Glum encourages you to embrace the sombre and tranquil moments of your day.

 ## Table of Contents